Can Hubbard model resist electric current?

 Thus we have

+The physical meaning of this equation is self-evident: the total spectral weight involved in the dissipationless dc transport of the electron system in the $x$-direction is given by the total kinetic energy of the electron system in the $x$-direction subtracting the spectral weight involved in the optical absorption at nonzero frequency, which is a manifestation of the electron incoherence induced by various scattering processes.

-In the absence of the Hubbard interaction, $j_{x}$ is a conserved object.
+In the absence of the Hubbard interaction, $j_{x}$ is a conserved quantity.
 We thus have $\mathrm{Im}\Pi_{xx}(\omega+i0^{+})=0$ and $D=|\langle K_{x} \rangle|$.
 The Hubbard model is thus perfectly conducting in the linear response regime at any finite temperature when $U=0$.
-In fact, it can be shown that the system can not establish a steady state current, but would rather undergo Bloch oscillation in the presence of finite uniform electric field when $U=0$ at any finite temperature.
-This can be seen simply from the fact that the lattice momentum of electron will change with time in the electric field as
+In fact, it can be shown that the system can not establish a steady state current, but would rather execute Bloch oscillation in the presence of a finite uniform electric field.
+This can be seen simply from the fact that the lattice momentum of electron will drift with time in the electric field as

-and that the there is no other momentum relaxation channel when $U=0$.
+and that there is no other momentum relaxation channel when $U=0$.
 In a more formal way, this can be seen from the time evolution of the density matrix of the system, which is governed by the Liouville equation of the form